 In 2005 Judy retired after a 28-year career as an elementary school teacher to devote herself

-the Pound and Big Fat Lies), as well as work in two anthologies, Love At
+Big Fat Lies, as well as stories in two anthologies, Love At Large and